olist/work-at-olist/README.md

 * publication_year
 * authors (more than one author can write a book)

-To get a book (in easy mode) we can filter by 4 fields (or a composition of these four):
+To retrieve a book (in easy mode) we can filter by 4 fields (or a composition of these four):

 * name
 * publication_year